ChatPFR/ChatPFR/README.md

-# ChatPFR: Punk Fucking Rock AI Built By the People, For the People
+# ChatPFR (Chat Punk Fucking Rock): AI Built By the People, For the People

 ChatPFR is an open-source project aimed at creating a distributed file system AI that utilizes idle CPU and GPU clock cycles from donors' personal computers for processing.
 Our goal is to create a decentralized AI system that can't be controlled or manipulated by a single company or government, putting the power of AI in the hands of the people.